 - Click on the Apps option.

-Select Chrome - Go through the dialogue box, follow the on-screen instructions to uninstall Chrome.
+- Go through the dialogue box, and follow the on-screen instructions to uninstall Chrome.

 - You might want to delete the contents of the temp directory after the uninstallation of Chrome to remove any unnecessary temp files created during the process.